This Bhutan Travel Guide is all you need, to know top places to see, how to travel, how much to spend during your festival and more.

 The entire country – from the popular towns of Thimpu and Paro to unfamiliar small towns – is comfortable to travel to, hospitable and culturally diverse.

-But due to its imposed USD250 daily fee, many travellers find themselves hopelessly bound to a well-planned and unavoidable itinerary.
+However, due to its imposed USD 250 daily fee, many travellers find themselves hopelessly bound to a well-planned and unavoidable itinerary.
 Since that USD250-a-day fee does not apply to Indians, Bangladeshis, and Maldivians, they are free to do backpacking in Bhutan without having to worry about a VISA.

 Now let’s go ahead and discuss in this Bhutan travel guide, some